Mingyang0018/tagging-pdf/README.md

 ### PDF Tagging Tool

 This is a lightweight **Streamlit web application** for uploading and tagging PDF documents.
-Ideal for auditors, reviewers, or analysts who want to annotate and export text sections in JSON or CSV formats.
+Ideal for auditors, reviewers, or analysts who want to annotate and export text sections in JSON, CSV or DOCX formats.

 ---